-Peter Buturo energises people to meet their challenges of the world around them.
+Peter Buturo energises people to meet the challenges of the world around them.
 He skilfully weaves his compelling life story into the fabric of our daily lives.

 Subsequently, Peter Buturo has worked in several teams which include Looked After Children, Leaving Care, Youth Offending, Unaccompanied Asylum Seeking Child (UASC) and Court.
 Additionally, he has also worked as a residential support worker for a number of care providers throughout England and Wales.